-Each prison is limited to a prison population not exceeding 300, but ideally 200–250.
+Each prison is limited to a maximum prisoner population of 250.

-Smaller prisons reflect community life more closely, and reduce the likelihood of violence, as well as facilitating the development of positive staff–prisoner relationships.
+Smaller prisons have the potential to reflect community life more closely and reduce the likelihood of violence.
+They can also help facilitate the development of positive staff–prisoner relationships.

 There has been no change to the size of prisons across the estate in 2018–2019.
 Building projects have progressed; for example, the redevelopment of Limerick Prison is due for completion and expected to be operational in the second half of 2021.
 This will provide for an additional 90 spaces for male prisoners in Limerick prisons and a total of 40 spaces for female prisoners, as well as eight transition or independent living units for females.
 This will result in an increase in the size of Limerick Prison.

 Only six prisons meet the ideal standard maximum size of 250.
 However, two of these are women’s prisons and two are open prisons; arguably, given the particular cohort and type of prison concerned, these should be even smaller in size.
 The only other prisons that currently meet the target are Arbour Hill and Limerick Prison (male section).
 By comparison, in Norway, the average prison size is 70 and the smallest prison size caters for 15 prisoners.